RyanHUNGry/Interpreting-Graph-Transformers-for-Long-Range-Interactions/index.md

 #### BAShapes

 BAShapes is a synthetically generated graph that has 25 central nodes, with 5 edges per node, with 10 house motifs attached.
 The labels of the node correspond to their role in the structure of the house (top, middle, bottom).
-This structure provides the axiom that nodes determine each other's classes based on their neighboring nodes and their labels.
+This structure provides the axiom that nodes determine each other's classes based on their neighboring nodes and their labels, allowing us to obtain an explanation truth mask.
+Using BAShapes is critical in allowing us to assess the performance of our models because the ground truth for real-world datasets is unknown.

 ![BAShapes Explanation Visualization](assets/bashapes.png)